hannah-scott/moku/README.md

 # moku

-An Atom feed generator for the [HTML Journal](https://journal.miso.town/) format, an HTML journalling format designed that is easy to syndicate.
+An Atom feed generator for the [HTML Journal](https://journal.miso.town/) format, an journalling format that is designed to be easy to syndicate.

 ## Usage